DataSolutionSoftware/visual-charts-dashboard/README.md

-# Visual Charts Dashboards
+# Visual Charts and  Dashboards
-Working with multiple datasets.
-Our specialisation includes but not limited to:

-Digital Transformation

-Integration

-Migration

-Redesign
+This application demonstrates the impact of Visualisation using multiple  datasets in reporting through:

 Insights

 Data Mining

-Visualisation & Reporting

-CRM Ingestions

-E-Commerce

 Spreadsheets Aggregation & Interpretations

-Datasets & Data Lakes

-ORM

-Cloud

-Cybersecurity

-Data Science

-AI

-Apps & Platforms